In early 2012 I discovered the ketogenic diet for cancer.

 Having said all that, if a protocol like the one I described above did not work, I would certainly be open to try to heal with a ketogenic diet over chemotherapy.
 It just wouldn’t be my first choice.

 Here is a short video in which Dr. Gonzalez explains why he thinks a ketogenic diet doesn’t work for cancer.
 Just to recap, Dr. Gonzalez uses nutrition to heal cancer, putting his patients on a variety of diets based on their cancer and other factors.
-Simply put, if the ketogenic diet worked, he would be using it.
+Simply put, if the ketogenic diet worked, this is a doctor who would be using it.